jf888b/reproducible-research_homework/README.md

    <br />**One graph has the x-coordinate from below -2 to 2 and the y-coordinate from below 0 to 6.
 The other graph has the x-coordinate from -2 to 4 and the y-coordinate from below -2 to above      2.
 The path is shown with the color varying from dark blue to light blue which represents the time of the walk from 0 to 500.
 There is no clear pattern in the walk, the path turns often    and overlaps on itself with no sense of direction.**

    b) Investigate the term **random seeds**.
 What is a random seed and how does it work?
 (5 points)
-   <br /> **A random seed is a number that is used to initalise a semi-random event.
+   <br /> **A random seed is a number that is used to initialise a semi-random event.
 For example, if I were to randomly generate a set of coordinates I could name that scenario 1 and when I randomly generate coordinates again with seed 1 it would give me the same coordinates.
 Random seeds can be used in situations where a random sequence is generated but the sequence should be accessible for future use.**

    c) Edit the script to make a reproducible simulation of Brownian motion.
 Commit the file and push it to your forked `reproducible-research_homework` repo.
 (10 points) \
    Done.